Are you looking to reduce average handle time? Find out how to optimise your contact centre knowledge base to help agents find what they need quickly.

-If you manage a contact center, you’re always on the lookout for opportunities to reduce average handle time (AHT) and increase customer satisfaction.
-But have you assessed your contact center knowledge base?
+If you manage a contact centre, you’re always on the lookout for opportunities to reduce average handle time (AHT) and increase customer satisfaction.
+But have you assessed your contact centre knowledge base?
 Experienced agents and new hires alike rely on your knowledge base to address customer inquiries with speed and accuracy.
 Their ability to find clear answers quickly—regardless of experience—improves AHT while also reducing errors and customer call backs.
-Start with these four questions to uncover opportunities to optimize your contact center knowledge base and improve AHT.
+Start with these four questions to uncover opportunities to optimise your contact centre knowledge base and improve AHT.

 Is the writing style concise and consistent?

 A challenge contact centres face is the varying levels of agent experience.
 Tenured agents rely less on detailed instructions than new agents, although they still need to find critical information quickly.
 Newer agents appreciate step-by-step details, but don’t want to sift through long-winded blocks of text.
 Which means you need to adopt a writing style with the right level of detail to satisfy the needs of both.

 - Keep titles and headings short but descriptive.
 Use simple, consistent language and include target keywords.

 - Likewise, use plain, consistent language across all articles.
 For example, stick with the same, familiar commands throughout, such as “click” versus “select.”

 - Choose concise words, such as “use” over “utilise” and “start” over “commence.”

 - Trim redundant and other unnecessary words.
 For example, change “two different methods” to “two methods.”

 - Keep sentences short, putting new ideas into separate sentences.